 2. (2-3) The promise of judgment.

 a.
-I will utterly consume everything: Zephaniah doesn’t waste any time getting to the point.
-Delivering the message of the Lord, he warns of harsh and complete judgment that consumes everything before the Lord.
+I will utterly consume everything: Zephaniah didn’t waste any time getting to the point.
+Delivering the message of the Lord, he warned of harsh and complete judgment that would consume everything before the Lord.

 3. (4-6) Judgment is promised to idolaters.

 a.
 Against Judah: The promise of judgment in Zephaniah 1:2-3 was broad enough to include the whole earth, and to allow some to think that God didn’t really mean them.
-Now God zeros in on His people in the land of Judah, and He will not allow them to think that He speaks just to others.
+Now God focused in on His people in the land of Judah, and He would not allow them to think that He spoke just to others.

 i.
 In light of the complete uprooting of idolatry described in 2 Kings 23, we can see that God’s promise to cut off every trace of Baal and destroy the rest of the expressions of idolatry was fulfilled.
 We also see that this prophecy was an invitation, as if God said: “Baal and the idols are going to go.
 You can get rid of them in righteousness or I will get rid of them in judgment, but rest assured that they are going to go.”
 King Josiah directed the war on idolatry and the nation was blessed.